 Amid all that turmoil, you need to keep the ship on course toward your long-term goals.
 You need to know if the business is headed in the right direction, or if there are things that aren’t working well that need correction.

 While many business owners talk about running their businesses on “gut” and “instinct,” truly successful entrepreneurs rely on actual data to know how their business is doing and how they can improve tomorrow, next week, and next month.
-They’re setting goals and using those goals to drive their winning strategies.
+They’re setting goals and defining performance metrics and using those goals to drive their winning strategies.

 Business owners who succeed in meeting their goals have one common thread: They all track their progress toward their goals.
-And, to do that well, they need to know what metrics and data they should track and what they can safely ignore.
+And, to do that well, they need to know what metrics and data they should track to realistically measure performance and what they can safely ignore.